srikrsna/vanguard/README.md

 If you look at the get example again, we are only asking for a Viewer level on the resources.
 Naturally a user with Owner privileges on the resource should also be able to perform the action.
 One way to go about it is to assign Viewer and other levels whenever Owner is assigned.
 This way it is guaranteed that an Owner will always have the lower level privileges.

 This approach may be straight forward but doesn't scale very well.
 Instead vanguard provides matching strategies for matching levels with the default being a ordered strategy.
 Remember that I said these access levels are just an alias for plain old int64?
-This can be used to order and the levels in ascending and descending fashion.
+This can be used to order the levels in ascending or descending order.
 In addition to this Vanguard also offers bit mask based matching strategies.

 The same reasoning is valid for matching resources.
-Let's understand this with and example.
+Let's understand this with an example.
 Imagine a simple CRUD API for books and pages.
 Each page belongs to exactly one book.
 So each page can be identified using something like 'books/1242/pages/76'.

 It becomes impractical to give access to all the pages to a particular user.
 Instead in this case we can again change the matching strategy for resources to something like a glob based matching strategy.
 Then in the books example a user would be given access to book and it pages with 'books/1242/pages/*'.
 This would mean the user has access to all the pages of a book.